johanberntsson/hexgame/README.md

 # hexgame
-The Hex game for the MEGA65 computer
+The Hex game for the MEGA65 computer, with an AI using Monte Carlo simulation and some heuristics.

 ![Tiles](screenshots/title.png)